nodejs/node/deps/uv/docs/src/tty.rst

     `readable`, specifies if you plan on calling :c:func:`uv_read_start` with this stream. stdin is readable, stdout is not.

     On Unix this function will try to open ``/dev/tty`` and use it if the passed file descriptor refers to a TTY.
 This lets libuv put the tty in non-blocking mode without affecting other processes that share the tty.

     .. note::
         If opening ``/dev/tty`` fails, libuv falls back to blocking writes for non-readable TTY streams.

+    .. versionchanged:: 1.5.0: trying to initialize a TTY stream with a file descriptor that refers to a file returns `UV_EINVAL` on UNIX.

 .. c:function:: int uv_tty_set_mode(uv_tty_t*, uv_tty_mode_t mode)

     .. versionchanged:: 1.2.0: the mode is specified as a :c:type:`uv_tty_mode_t` value.

     Set the TTY using the specified terminal mode.